btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 - [Increasing the gap limit in Electrum](../ElectrumWallet.md#configuring-the-gap-limit-in-electrum)
 - [Increasing the gap limit in Wasabi](../WasabiWallet.md#configuring-the-gap-limit-in-wasabi)

-After you've increased the gap limit, the balance in your external wallet and BTCPay wallet should match.
+After you've increased the gap limit, the balance in your external wallet and BTCPay Server wallet should match.
 If they don't, you may have set up your derivation scheme incorrectly.

 #### 2. Use the internal wallet